- Politics and Social Issues

 The criminal justice system is the set of laws and regulations that are established by the government to regulate the people's behavior.
 The criminal justice system is used by police to control crime and impose punishments and penalties for those who violate the laws.

-Although there is a Federal government there is no single set criminal justice system in the United States, but rather a similar set of individualized systems.
+Although there is a Federal government there is no single set criminal justice system in the United States, but rather a similar set of individualized systems based on the Constitution.
 Each jurisdiction has there own set of laws and therefore their own criminal justice system.

 For example each county, city, and state have their own system, as do the military and federal government.
 You will also find tribal systems as well.
 Knowing which jurisdiction you are under is important as each separate jurisdiction will have their own set of laws, agencies, and punishments.